tonyqiu123/50-days-of-components/src/components/README.md

 ## Button Component

 A versatile button component that can be easily integrated into any project.
-The component offers various functionalities and customization options, making it suitable for a wide range of use cases.
+The component offers various functionalities and customization options, making it suitable for virtually all use cases.

 ### Functionalities